crossbario/autobahn-js/doc/reference.rst

    WAMP session 2838853860563188 on 'realm1' at 4.679 ms
       2014-03-13T14:09:07Z

+where ``2014-03-13T14:09:07Z`` is the return value of the call to ``com.timeservice.now``.

 The log method will log the WAMP session ID and the realm of the session, as well as a timestamp that provides the time elapsed since the *construction* of the ``autobahn.Session`` object.

 URI Shortcuts
 +++++++++++++

-Establish an URI prefix to be used as a shortcut:
+Establish an URI prefix to be used as a shortcut in WAMp interactions on ``session``:

 .. js:function:: session.prefix(shortcut, prefix)

    :param string shortcut: the shortcut for the provided prefix URI
    :param URI prefix: an URI prefix

-..note:: URI prefixes must only contain full URI components, i.e. stop at a '.' separation of an URI. 'com.myapp.topics' is a valid prefix if it is to be used as part of full URI 'com.myapp.topics.one', but invalid if it is intended to be combined with a suffix to form 'com.myapp.topicsnew'.
+.. note:: URI prefixes must only contain full URI components, i.e. stop at a '.' separation of an URI. 'com.myapp.topics' is a valid prefix if it is to be used as part of full URI 'com.myapp.topics.one', but invalid if it is intended to be combined with a suffix to form 'com.myapp.topicsnew'.

 **Example**: